 For the Soaker:

-- 7 grain cereal provides the hearty backdrop of the bread.
+- 7 grain cereal - provides the hearty backdrop of the bread.
 Traditional rugbrød recipes call for rye chops which are just coarsely chopped pieces of rye grains.
 Because rye chops can be hard to find in the U.S., this recipe calls for a 7 grain cereal mix instead (feel free to use rye chops if you have access to them!
 They work just as well here).
 7 grain cereal mix is simply a combination of several different coarsely chopped grains including wheat, rye, triticale, oats, oat bran, barley and/or brown rice.
 I often use the Bob's Red Mill brand, but have also had good luck with this mix from Nuts.com.

 For the Dough:

-- A combination of bread flour and rye flour is key to providing the gluten structure this bread needs to keep its shape.
+- A combination of bread flour and rye flour - is key to providing the gluten structure this bread needs to keep its shape.

-- Instant yeast serves as the leavener.
+- Instant yeast - serves as the leavener.
 Please note that instant or rapid rise yeast and active dry yeast are two different things.
 The essential difference between the two is that instant yeast can be mixed right in with the dry ingredients whereas active dry yeast is designed to be proofed in warm liquid prior to adding it to the recipe.
 Instant yeast is also more reliable, effective and fast-acting.

-- Molasses not only sweetens and flavors the dough, it also helps deepen the dark brown color of the final loaf.
+- Molasses - not only sweetens and flavors the dough, it also helps deepen the dark brown color of the final loaf.

 The Equipment

-How To Make This Recipe
+How To Make Danish Rye Bread (Rugbrød)

-The Night Before
+The Night Before:

-The Morning of Baking
+The Morning of Baking:

-- Scrape or spoon the dough into the prepared pan and smooth out the top.
+- Step 4: Scrape or spoon the dough into the prepared pan and smooth out the top.
 Damp fingers or a moistened spatula can help with this if you are having a hard time getting the top smooth.

-- Dust the top of the loaf with a thin, even layer of rye flour and place the pullman lid cover on top of the pan.
+- Step 5: Dust the top of the loaf with a thin, even layer of rye flour and place the pullman lid cover on top of the pan.
 Let the dough rise for 1½ -3 hours at room temperature or until it is about ½ inch from the top of the pan.
 The time that it takes for your dough to rise will largely depend on the temperature of the dough and your kitchen.

-- Meanwhile, preheat the oven to 500 degrees.
-Bake the loaf with the lid on for 15 minutes.
-Reduce the temperature to 400 degrees and continue to bake, covered, for an additional 15 minutes.
-Remove the pan from oven and carefully slide the lid off.
-Reduce the temperature to 325 degrees and bake, uncovered, for an additional 45 minutes.
-Remove from the oven and immediately turn the loaf out onto a metal cooling rack set inside a rimmed baking sheet.
+- Step 7: Remove from the oven and immediately turn the loaf out onto a metal cooling rack set inside a rimmed baking sheet.
 Return the bread to the oven for an additional 10 minutes.
 Remove from the oven and allow the bread to cool completely before slicing, at least 3 hours or overnight if you can wait!
 Rye bread is even better a day after baking.

-Expert Tips
+Expert Tip

 - Wait a day before enjoying your bread!
 Unlike wheat breads which are best eaten shortly after cooling, both the texture and flavor of rye bread improves after a rest of 12-24 hours.
 Once the bread has cooled completely, wrap it loosely in foil and cut into it the following day.

-FAQs
+Recipe FAQs

 Rugbrød simply means "rye bread" in Danish.
 It is a sturdy, dense loaf that is comprised of rye flour, chopped rye grains and is often studded with sunflower, pumpkin and/or flax seeds.
-It is almost always baked in a 13 x 4 inch pullman pan with a lid.
+It is often baked in a 13 x 4 inch pullman pan with a lid.
 This helps the rye bread bake properly and gives it its characteristic square shape.

 It can be stored loosely wrapped in foil at room temperature for about 5 days.